mattyowl/RSSMOSPipeline/README.md

 The size in Angstroms of any offset from prominent sky lines in each final stacked spectrum is logged in ```reducedDir/OBJECT_MASKID/diagnostics/skyWavelengthCalibCheck.csv```.
 As well as the median offset of identified sky lines with respect to their reference wavelengths, the results averaged across all slits are listed at the bottom of this file (look for "all slits median" and "all slits RMS").
+This test shows that wavelength calibration using the pg0900 Ne (2x2 binning) reference model is good to ~< 1 Angstrom.
+Other reference models have not been tested yet.

 ## Software needed